stadler/SendPage/README.md

 ------------
 ### Nothing happens when I click "Send Page..."
 For the extension to work a default mail application ("mailto:" protocol handler) must be registered on your system.
 If this is the case you should be able to click on [this Link](mailto:test@example.com?subject=The%20Subject&body=The%20Body) to open your Mail client.

+### It does not behave correctly with Local or Web E-Mail Clients.
+Why?
+Checkout the Options of the extension.
+There you can configure if your Mail client is a Web or Local E-Mail Client which may help.
+Also you can define Texts that are to be shown in the E-Mail content by default.

 ### It still does not do what I expect.
 What can I do?
 On the chrome extensions page (chrome://extensions/) you can enable the developer mode and open the background page.